ctb116/ProjectFi-AngularSite/README.md

 Components In Progress:
 - main banner: text does not stay in relative position to image when screen resize

+NavBar Component Specs:
+- navbar changes based on screen size on desktop view it goes (logo, Plan, Phones, Coverage, FAQ, FI FIT QUIZ, Sign in, Get Fi)
+- if navbar is less than desktop size the above (expect for logo and the buttons go away) a menu icon appears on the left side of the fi_logo clicking on that icon brings up remove menu items along with the buttons
+- navbar is locked at the top of the screen when scrolling
+- blue promotion bar is not locked but is aboe the navbar
+- if menu icon is clicked user can only scroll in that menu, the main view is greyout and locked

 Components - Homepage -
  - top nav bar that always stays (keep in main index)